Connect with a certified trainer for free

 What causes Shoulder Instability?

-• Subluxation: A partial shoulder dislocation that occurs when the head of the humerus slightly leaves the glenoid fossa.
+• Subluxation: A partial shoulder dislocation where the humeral head slightly slips out of the glenoid fossa.

 Shoulder instability can occur in three different ways:

-• Anterior instability: The humerus is forced out of the joint through the front of the shoulder.
+• Anterior instability: The humerus is pushed out through the front of the shoulder, often from falls or overextension.

-• Posterior instability: The humerus is forced out of the joint through the back of the shoulder.
+• Posterior instability: The humerus is forced out through the back of the shoulder, typically from direct trauma or repeated pressing movements.

-• Multidirectional instability: The humerus leaves the joint in multiple directions.
+• Multidirectional instability: The humerus moves out in multiple directions due to generalized laxity or overuse.

 Symptoms

-• Your shoulder feels loose or out of place (joint looseness)
+• Your shoulder feels loose or out of place: A sensation of the joint slipping, shifting, or moving more than usual.

 When to see a doctor

-• Examine your shoulder for signs of instability
+• Examine your shoulder for signs of instability: Checking movement, strength, and pain points.

-• Look for signs of laxity or looseness in other joints
+• Look for signs of laxity or looseness in other joints: To assess generalized joint flexibility.

 Non-operative treatment

-If it is your first time that your shoulder has popped out or feels loose but has not completely popped out, your doctor may recommend conservative or non-operative treatment.
-This may consist of a home exercise program or a supervised program with a licensed physical therapist to strengthen the muscles around the unstable shoulder joint.
+For first-time shoulder instability or a partial dislocation, doctors often recommend conservative, non-surgical treatment.
+This typically involves a home exercise program or a supervised program with a licensed physical therapist to strengthen the muscles around the unstable shoulder joint, improve stability, and prevent future dislocations.

 Try these exercises to help address your condition: